thehassanbilal/scripts-and-guides/mongo-express-integration.md

 ## Troubleshooting

-- **PM2 Logs**: Check logs if Mongo Express does not start:
+- **PM2 Logs**: Check PM2 logs if Mongo Express does not start:

   ```bash
   pm2 logs mongodb:8081
   ```

-- **Nginx Logs**: Check Nginx error logs if you encounter issues with the web interface:
+- **Nginx Logs**: Check Nginx error logs if there are issues with the web interface:

   ```bash
   sudo tail -f /var/log/nginx/error.log